-The BALs as depicted within this report and mapping have been determined by management of vegetation to the east within the retirement village and to the west.
+The BALs as depicted within this report and mapping have been determined by management of vegetation to the east and south where land will be cleared for future stages.
 It should be noted that conditions may change over time that may result in different BALs for the lots.

-Although every care has been taken in the preparation of this BAL Report, North Lakes Estate and the author accept no responsibility in errors in this report or damaged resulting from the information.
+Although every care has been taken in the preparation of this BAL Report, McCloy Teralba and the author accept no responsibility in errors in this report or damaged resulting from the information.
 It should be noted that upon lodgement of a Development Application (DA) with Council or Rural Fires Service they may recommend additional construction requirements (BALs).